The Evidence Engine

 Autonomous Cyber Reasoning

 Most security tools find vulnerabilities.
-AEGIS finds them, proves they're exploitable, generates the patch, verifies the patch preserves behavior, and produces signed evidence at every step.
-Seven governed agent stages, one command, full provenance chain.
+AEGIS finds them, traces whether they’re reachable from an entry point on a tainted path, and produces signed evidence at every step.
+Three governed agent stages, one command, full provenance chain.

 T1